Education and Social Work Menu

 - EDDL 5151, Contemporary Issues in Technology Enhanced Learning (3)

-It is recommended that students take courses in the following sequence.
-Alternate schedules are also possible, with consultation with the program advisor.
+It is recommended that students take courses in the following order.
+You can complete the courses in a different order if you have consulted with a program advisor.

 |EDDL 5101||EDDL 5131||EDDL 5151|

 |EDDL 5111||EDDL 5141|

 You must maintain a GPA of 3.00 to remain in the program.
-One grade of F can result in dismissal from the program.
-Students with B- or lower in two or more courses must withdraw, regardless of their GPA, unless the program coordinator recommends otherwise.
+One grade of ‘F’ may result in dismissal from the program.
+Students with B- or lower in two or more courses must withdraw—regardless of their GPA—unless the program coordinator recommends otherwise.

 Consult with your program advisor to ensure the courses you select can be applied toward the program requirements of your chosen credential.